-This article is an installment of our series on suit styles which includes comprehensive guides on American suits and British suits.
+This article is an instalment of our series on suit styles which includes comprehensive guides on American suits and British suits.
 We invite you to read the page in its entirety, but you can also click any of the following links to jump to the section you’d most like to see:

 - What Is An Italian Suit Cut?